flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-27-quick-quotes/index.md

 cards:
   - order: 0
     body: >-
-      > ‘I’d like to hear someone say this is a bad idea.’
+      > "I’d like to hear someone say this is a bad idea."

       National Security Advisor John Bolton, at a press conference in Russia,